DAISEE/CitizenWatt-Base-PINE64/README.md

 ## Prerequisites

-* python 3.4, and the following libraries :
+* Python 3.4, and the following libraries :
 ** sqlalchemy
 ** cherrypy
 ** numpy